umangag07/fampay_assignment/README.md

 > * To successfully run the project locally make the mongoDb database and provide the correct values for environment variable.
 > * Preferably run in docker env it will setup all the things for you.

- ## To access resources

- 1. Goto http://localhost:5000/ it will return json response with successfull message.
- 2. Goto http://localhost:8081/ to the UI for the MongoDb database (coming from mongo-express container)

 ## <a name="apis"></a>Backend APIs